getalp/disambiguate/README.md

 To install **PyTorch**, please follow [this page](https://pytorch.org/get-started).

 To install **UFSAC**, simply:
-- download the sources from the [UFSAC repository](https://github.com/getalp/UFSAC)
+- download the content of the [UFSAC repository](https://github.com/getalp/UFSAC)
 - go into the `java` folder
 - run `mvn install`